RandomVertebrate/Harmonalyzer/README.md

 # Harmonalyzer
-RPi pico music visualizer and harmony analyzer tool
+This is a RPi pico version of my console music visualizer audiospectra, which I think can be a cool tool/toy for musicians who improvise with others.